 By capturing the everyday, albeit an arranged version, this series forms part of a broader, growing appreciation of vernacular photography.
 Whilst it has long been of value to social historians for the insights it offers into ordinary life, this genre has only been accepted as a veritable artistic pursuit in relatively recent decades.
 This joyful collection’s natural home seems to be on a gallery wall, not hidden in an archive, and the increasing recognition of such an important body of work is certainly to be applauded.

-Seydou Keïta: Bamako Portraits is at Foam, Amsterdam, from 6 April.
+Seydou Keïta: Bamako Portraits is at Foam, Amsterdam, until 20 June.
 Find out more here.

 1. Untitled, 1949/51 © Seydou Keïta / SKPEAC/ photo courtesy of CAAC – The Pigozzi Collection, Geneva.